Good CAT Score: 2025 Requirements by Job Level

 • The company has strict one-attempt policies

-What's considered a good CCAT score for software engineers?
+What's considered a good CAT score for software engineers?

-For software engineering roles, a good CCAT score typically ranges from 32-42.
+For software engineering roles, a good CAT score typically ranges from 32-42.
 Entry-level positions may accept 28-35, while senior roles at top companies often require 38-45.
-Read our detailed guide on CCAT scores for software engineers for more specific requirements.
+Read our detailed guide on CAT scores for software engineers for more specific requirements.

-How does CCAT scoring compare to IQ tests?
+How does CAT scoring compare to IQ tests?

-While CCAT measures cognitive ability similar to IQ tests, it's not an IQ test.
-A CCAT score of 31 (80th percentile) roughly correlates to an IQ of 115-120, but direct comparisons aren't precise.
+While CAT measures cognitive ability similar to IQ tests, it's not an IQ test.
+A CAT score of 31 (80th percentile) roughly correlates to an IQ of 115-120, but direct comparisons aren't precise.

-Can I see my exact CCAT score after taking the test?
+Can I see my exact CAT score after taking the test?

 Most employers don't share exact scores with candidates.
 You'll typically receive a pass/fail notification.
 However, some companies may provide score ranges or percentile information upon request.